lovelyoutliers/01-apero/content/blog/02-triple-trauma/index.markdown

 ---
 title: "Triple trauma, double uncertainty, and a singular imperative to address the mental health crisis in asylum-seekers & refugees"
 subtitle: "Commentary"
-excerpt: "Every day, there is another headline about the ‘refugee crisis’ with the war in Ukraine and ongoing conflicts in Syria, Afghanistan, and South Sudan.
-According to the UN Refugee Agnecy, there has never been this many forcibly displaced people in the world – over 89 million people have been forced from their homes due to war, violence, and human rights abuses."
+excerpt: "Over 89 million people have been forcibly displaced from their homes.
+We have an obligation to do better to ensure the health of asylum-seekers and refugees."
 date: 2022-06-24
 author: "Jen Dykxhoorn"
 draft: false
 images:
- - img/TATDOOP.jpeg
+ - img/avatar.jpeg
 image_left: true
 show_social_links: true
 series: